luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 > available since LUYA admin module version 2.2

-The LUYA admin provides a basic JWT generator including an out of the box authentification system which can proxy requests trough LUYA Admin Api User and those permission system.
+The LUYA admin provides a basic JWT generator including an out of the box authentification system which can proxy requests trough LUYA admin API User and those permission system.

 ## Prerequisite

 + A custom (application) admin module is required to setup JWT ([[app-admin-module.md]]).
-+ Understand Api Users which are explaind in Headless Guide Section ([[concept-headless.md]]).
++ Understand API Users which are explaind in Headless Guide Section ([[concept-headless.md]]).
 + Configure the {{luya\admin\components\Jwt}} component.

 ## How it works